SamuelSwartzberg/flashcardifying_text_temp/temp_graphemics.md

 ####### horizontal tabs

-horizontal tabs are horizontal whitespace with a width of multiple space characters. a hard tab is the ASCII tab character.
+»⟮horizontal tabs⟯« are ⟮＿horizontal whitespace＿⟯ with a width of ⟮multiple space characters⟯.
+»⟮a hard tab⟯« is ⟮the ASCII tab character⟯.
-A soft tab is multiple spaces used as 'tabs'.
+»⟮A soft tab⟯« is ⟮multiple spaces used as 'tabs'⟯.
-In programming, the width of tabs is commonly 2 or 4 spaces.
+In programming, the ⟮width of tabs⟯ is commonly ⟮2 or 4 spaces⟯.

 ###### vertical

-A blank line is two newlines.
+A ⟮blank line⟯ is two ⟮newlines⟯.

-#### emoticons
+#### emoji, emoticons

+##### emoticons

-An ⟮emoticon⟯ represents ⟮a face⟯ using  ⟮typographical characters⟯
+An ⟮emoticon⟯ ⟮represents a face⟯ using ⟮multiple⟯ ⟮non-face⟯ ⟮graphemes⟯

+###### western

 ⟮western⟯ ⟮emoticons⟯ have ⟮faces⟯ that are oriented ⟮left-to-right⟯